penalosa/yformatics.com/src/notes/year-3/security/part-1/network-protocols/notes.md

 ## ARP cache poisoning

-Also know as APR spoofing, ARP cache poisoning is the process of attackers sending incorrect ARP responses to a machine.
+Also known as APR spoofing, ARP cache poisoning is the process of attackers sending incorrect ARP responses to a machine.
 Since requests are not tracked, machines trust each other and there is no authentication.
 The cache is updated every time a machine receives a reply even if it did not send a request.
 This can lead to a mal-actor-in-the-middle (MitM) attack where the attacker can eavesdrop.

 ## IP vulnerabilities